MPPI-IPDDP: Hybrid Method of Collision-Free Smooth Trajectory Generation for Autonomous Robots: Abstract

 \section{Abstract}

-This study presents a hybrid trajectory optimization method that generates a collision-free smooth trajectory for autonomous mobile robots.
-The hybrid method combines sampling-based model predictive path integral (MPPI) control and gradient-based interior-point differential dynamic programming (IPDDP) exploiting their advantages of exploration and smoothing.
-The proposed method, called MPPI-IPDDP, consists of three steps.
-The first step generates a coarse trajectory by MPPI control, the second step constructs a collision-free convex corridor, and the third step smooths the coarse trajectory by IPDDP using the collision-free convex corridor computed in the second step.
-For demonstration, the proposed algorithm was applied to trajectory optimization for differential-driving wheeled mobile robots and point-mass quadrotors.
-A supplementary video of the simulations can be found at~\url{https://youtu.be/-oUAt5sd9Bk}.
+This paper presents a hybrid trajectory optimization method designed to generate collision-free, smooth trajectories for autonomous mobile robots.
+By combining sampling-based Model Predictive Path Integral (MPPI) control with gradient-based Interior-Point Differential Dynamic Programming (IPDDP), we leverage their respective strengths in exploration and smoothing.
+The proposed method, MPPI-IPDDP, involves three steps: First, MPPI control is used to generate a coarse trajectory.
+Second, a collision-free convex corridor is constructed.
+Third, IPDDP is applied to smooth the coarse trajectory, utilizing the collision-free corridor from the second step.
+To demonstrate the effectiveness of our approach, we apply the proposed algorithm to trajectory optimization for differential-drive wheeled mobile robots and point-mass quadrotors.
+In comparisons with other MPPI variants and continuous optimization-based solvers, our method shows superior performance in terms of computational robustness and trajectory smoothness. \ At every step of open-loop trajectory generation, we defined the success condition in terms of the computing time $(\leq \tau_{\max})$ and the distance from the target pose $x_{\text {tg}}$, $\left\|x_{T}-x_{\text {tg}}\right\|_{2} \leq d_{\epsilon}$ where $\tau_{\max}=10\:{\rm sec}$ and $d_\epsilon=0.1$ are predefined thresholds.